 - fetal overgrowth with Beckwith-Wiedemann syndrome (BWS) features (placentomegaly, omphalocoele, macroglossia and visceromegaly)

-One study showed that MRI could help differentiate between complete hydatidiform mole with coexistent fetus (CHMTF) by demonstrating PMD within the placenta and CHMTF within an extra fetal sac 4.
+One study showed that MRI could help differentiate between complete hydatidiform mole with coexistent fetus (CHMCF) by demonstrating PMD within the placenta and CHMCF within an extra fetal sac 4.

 Treatment and prognosis